aSosunoff/css-intellisense/README.md

 ---

 The extension suggests classes inside `class`, `className`, `:class`, and `v-bind:class` attributes.
-It also shows hover documentation for known classes and hides classes that are already used in the current class list.
+It also shows hover documentation for known classes, displays the source class map file for each class, and hides classes that are already used in the current class list.

 ## Requirements